tomalamb/ccle-einets/README.md

 ### Training EiNets via CCLE

-#### Preparing the Datasets

-First, run the following command to download the MNIST and F-MNIST datasets needed for training:
+#### Getting Started

+In order to get started, intall the required dependencies using the command

 ```
-python src/datasets.py
+bash setup.sh
 ```

+This should create a conda environment named einet_ccle, install the required python dependencies and then download the MNIST and F-MNIST datasets.

 #### Training an EiNet Model
 To train an EiNet model via CCLE or MLE, execute the following command